Tiny House Zoning Laws & Regulations

 Key Tiny House Zoning Concepts

-Tiny houses on permanent foundations are typically regulated as dwellings under residential building codes.
-Tiny houses on wheels (THOWs) are usually classified as recreational vehicles or mobile homes, subject to different—and often more restrictive—zoning rules.
-This classification difference significantly impacts where and how you can legally live.
+Foundation vs. Wheels: Tiny houses on permanent foundations are typically regulated as dwellings under residential building codes.
+Tiny houses on wheels (THOWs) are usually classified as recreational vehicles or mobile homes, subject to different - and often more restrictive - zoning rules.
+This classification difference significantly impacts where and how you can legally live, as well as how your tiny house is taxed and registered.
+Foundation type also affects resale value and pricing.
+Learn more about foundation types including trailers, piers, and slabs.

-ADUs are secondary housing units on properties with primary residences.
+Accessory Dwelling Units (ADUs): ADUs are secondary housing units on properties with primary residences.
 Many jurisdictions allow tiny houses as ADUs, providing clear regulations and a legal pathway.
 ADU laws typically specify maximum sizes, setback requirements, owner-occupancy rules, and parking requirements.
-California's statewide ADU law is particularly favorable for tiny homes, as are certain county regulations in Texas, Florida, North Carolina, Washington, and Tennessee.
+California's statewide ADU law is particularly favorable for tiny homes.

 Is It Legal to Build a Tiny Home?